 It means “bye bye ( bāi bāi 拜拜).”
-It’s actually from the English pronunciation “bye.”
-Don’t you think it’s so much easier to text 88, rather than bye bye or 拜拜？！
+It’s actually from the English pronunciation of “bye.”
+Don’t you think it’s so much easier to text 88, rather than bye-bye or 拜拜？！

 - What does 250 mean?

 It stands for “èr bǎi wǔ 二白五” in Chinese.
 It’s to say a person is an idiot/stupid.
-It also to describe a person who is bold and acts without thinking twice.
+It also describes a person who is bold and acts without thinking twice.
 It is a slightly demeaning word, but not in a super harsh way of saying it in Chinese.

 - What does 514 mean in Chinese?